 Loading your plate with more fruits, veggies, and less meat improves gut health.
 In turn, this can improve almost every area of your health.

 2. Practice regular resistance training

-Eating a balanced, plant-heavy diet can help resist frailty, but you shouldn't depend on this alone.
-This diet, paired with regular resistance training, can improve your bones and mobility and is vital for healthy aging.
+Eating a balanced, plant-heavy diet may help resist frailty, but you shouldn't depend on this alone.
+This diet, paired with regular resistance training, may help improve your bones and mobility and is vital for healthy aging.

 Resistance training may sound scary, but it can be as gentle as you make it!
 It tones and maintains muscles by doing more repetitions with lower weights.

 - Stronger Bones.
 The repeated movements stimulate bone-forming cells.
 This means your bones will become denser and better able to support your body.